leniennl/hrpayroll/README.md

 # hrpayroll
 A collection of Python/VBA scripts for Payroll projects in various companies.
-The aim is to automate and simply processes.
+The aim is to automate and simplify processes.